HKEx shares drop; concern it's over-paying for LME

-HONG KONG (Reuters) - Investor concern that Hong Kong Exchanges and Clearing Ltd (HKEx) (0388.HK), operator of Asia’s largest bourse, is over-paying with its $2.2 billion buy of the London Metal Exchange knocked its shares down by the most in two weeks on Monday.
+HONG KONG (Reuters) - Shares in Hong Kong Exchanges and Clearing Ltd (HKEx) (0388.HK) fell by the most in two weeks on Monday on concern the stock exchange operator overpaid in its $2.2 billion buy of the London Metal Exchange (LME).

-In the first session since the acquisition was announced late on Friday, HKEx shares fell 4.5 percent to their lowest close since June 8.
-The Hang Seng Index .HSI rose 1 percent.
+In the first session since the acquisition was announced late on Friday, HKEx shares slipped as much as 4.5 percent to an intraday low of HK$107.30, their biggest percentage fall since June 4.
+The benchmark Hang Seng Index .HSI was up 1.6 percent.

 HKEx, the world’s second-biggest bourse by market value, is paying 58 times LME’s adjusted 2011 earnings to get access to the commodities trading platform, which it sees as key for fuelling future growth as the pace of IPOs slows.
 This compares with a price-to-earnings (PE) average of 37.4 for similar deals in the past, according to Credit Suisse estimates.